Get a free, no obligation personal loan quote with rates as low as 9.99%

 What’s In A Credit Report?

-Your credit report will contain a few key pieces of information about yourself and your credit history.
+Your credit report will contain key information about yourself and your credit history.
 While the information may slightly differ between TransUnion and Equifax, some information is generally found on credit reports from both credit bureaus, including the following:

-• Personal information.
-Your name, birthdate, address, employer information, and Social Insurance Number (SIN) will be included in your credit report.
+• Personal Information.
+Your name, birthdate, address, employer information, and Social Insurance Number (SIN).

-• Public records.
-If you’ve filed for bankruptcy, have a tax lien on record, or have been part of any court judgments, these could negatively impact your credit scores.
+• Public Records.
+If you’ve filed for bankruptcy, have a tax lien on record, or have been part of any court judgments, these will be noted on your report and could negatively impact your credit scores.

-• Credit inquiry.
+• Credit Inquiries.
 When you apply for a loan or credit product, the lender will pull your credit report.
-This is known as a “hard pull” or “hard inquiry” and may negatively affect your credit scores, especially if you apply for too many loans within a short period of time.
+This is known as a “hard pull” or “hard inquiry” and may negatively affect your credit scores, especially if you apply for too many loans within a short period.

 Types Of Errors You Can Find On Your Credit Report